logan0817/GsonSafeParser/docs/en/configuration.md

 GsonSafeParser configuration has a simple goal: handle fields that can be safely isolated, and delegate anything uncertain back to native Gson adapters.

-This document covers config fields, presets, events, contract reports, and annotations.
+This document covers config fields, constructor policy, presets, events, contract reports, and annotations.
 For the full unexpected-shape scope, see the [Mismatch Capability Matrix](mismatch-capability-matrix.md).

 ## 1. Base Config